Abacuss: Bridging Research & IndustryBackNews & Events

-In a one-off special Gaitherin event, join us as we consider new approaches to working in partnership and providing new avenues for businesses to engage with social scientists.
+In a one-off special Gaitherin event, we considered new approaches to working in partnership and providing new avenues for businesses to engage with social scientists.
 The new Abacuss platform will drive real-world use of innovative, world-leading social science research, widen networks for future collaborations and provide a platform to develop business relationships.

-To address these challenges, new forms of collaboration are required, with this event being an opportunity for businesses, academics, policy makers and others interested in entrepreneurship, intrapreneurship and collaborative working to start exploring ways of working together.
+To address these challenges, new forms of collaboration are required.
+This event provided an opportunity for businesses, academics, policy makers and others interested in entrepreneurship, intrapreneurship and collaborative working to start exploring ways of working together.

-You will hear from Helen Taylor (of Ecotricity and Forest Green Rovers), as we start to tackle some of these larger questions via this online event, exploring Ecotricity’s entrepreneurial journey, and how Ecotricity has managed to change the face of the energy sector.
-Funded by Aspect, Helen will be talking about novel insights into ‘sustainability disruption’ in the clean energy market and professional football.
-Helen’s presentation will trace the ‘green entrepreneurial’ journey of the clean energy company Ecotricity and their sister company Forest Green Rovers Football Club.
-Following Helen’s address, we will have an opportunity for a Question & Answer session.
+We heard from Helen Taylor (of Ecotricity and Forest Green Rovers) on how to tackle some of these larger questions via this online event, exploring Ecotricity’s entrepreneurial journey, and how Ecotricity has managed to change the face of the energy sector.
+Funded by Aspect, Helen talked about novel insights into ‘sustainability disruption’ in the clean energy market and professional football.
+Helen’s presentation traced the ‘green entrepreneurial’ journey of the clean energy company Ecotricity and their sister company Forest Green Rovers Football Club.
+Following Helen’s address, we had the opportunity for a Question & Answer session.

-The Universities of Glasgow, Manchester and Sheffield are delighted to welcome Helen to launch our first online event, and to launch Abacuss; helping to bring social scientists and industry partners closer together.
+The Universities of Glasgow, Manchester and Sheffield were delighted to welcome Helen to launch our first online event, and to launch Abacuss; helping to bring social scientists and industry partners closer together.